Author Archives: Daniel Page

 In a post on the official Google News Blog, Google has warned publishers that publishing content that fails to clearly discriminate between editorial and advertising may harm their ranking and Google News SEO.

 The decline of traditional advertising revenue has forced publishers to devise new methods of generating income from their content.
-One of the methods that has rapidly gained popularity in recent months is known as native advertising.
-Native advertising is akin to the traditional advertorial.
-Promotional posts are published with much of the same context as editorial content.
-While such articles may include a low-key notification that they are promotional content, they almost exactly resemble the other output of a site.
+One method that has rapidly gained popularity in recent months is native advertising.

 SEO, Content Marketing, and Social Media: The Best Of March 2013